PreacherCasy/Comparative-genomics-2020/README.md

 # Comparative-genomics-2020
-A repository to store the results of the comparative genomics project on Buchnera aphidicola genome evolution
+This is a repository to store the scripts and supplementary data for the comparative genomics course at Bioinformatics Institute.